FREE LIVE ONLINE WEBINAR

 Liuba looks for what is getting in the way, not whether you pass a test.

 This report is informed by Liuba's work with adult singers through Singing Attitude's online evaluations and coaching.
-Her approach looks at Technique, Attitude, and Expression together, so the question is not simply "Can you sing?" but "What is getting in the way of your voice?"
+Her approach looks at Technique, Attitude, and Expression together, so the question is not simply 'Can you sing?' but 'What is getting in the way of your voice?'

 Adult singers rarely hold back for one reason.